pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-four/index.md

 First, we're using the EKS package to create an EKS cluster with default settings.
 This one can be a little slow for AWS to spin up, but if you don't see an error, don't worry.

-Second, we're using Crosswalk (AWSX) to create an Elastic Container Registry repository with default settings, then deploying an image to it.
-Ensure that you are still pointing at the `./website` directory containing the Dockerfile we created for your website in the last tutorial, then run `pulumi up`, and you'll see a lot of resources come online:
+Second, we're using Crosswalk (AWSX) to create an Elastic Container Registry (ECR) repository with default settings, then deploying an image to it.
+Ensure that you are still pointing at the `./website` directory containing the Dockerfile we created for your website in the last tutorial, then run `pulumi up`, and you'll find a lot of resources come online:

 ```bash
      Type